-Upon the selection of one or more redevelopers to become a Designated Redeveloper, the Redevelopment Entity Borough of Allenhurst shall then proceed to negotiate a formal Redevelopment Agreement.
+Upon the selection of one or more redevelopers to become a Designated Redeveloper, the Borough of Allenhurst shall then proceed to negotiate a formal Redevelopment Agreement.

-Designation of a Redeveloper(s) by the Redevelopment Entity Borough of Allenhurst shall be subject to the execution of an appropriate Redevelopment Agreement.
+Designation of a Redeveloper(s) by the Borough of Allenhurst shall be subject to the execution of an appropriate Redevelopment Agreement.
 The estimates referred to in the previous section shall be finalized by the designated Redeveloper(s) at the time of execution of such agreement.
-It is expected that one of the obligations of the designated redeveloper(s) will be to improve the existing park adjacent to Deal Lake.

-Prior to the commencement of construction of any improvements on Redevelopment Area land, final plans and specifications must be submitted to the Redevelopment Entity Borough and then to the Planning Board for site plan approval as required pursuant to the Municipal Land Use Law (NJSA 40:55D-1 et seq.) by the Redeveloper(s) for approval to insure conformance with the approved preliminary submission.
+Prior to the commencement of construction of any improvements on Redevelopment Area land, final plans and specifications must be submitted to the Borough of Allenhurst and then to the Planning Board for site plan approval as required pursuant to the Municipal Land Use Law (NJSA 40:55D-1 et seq.) by the Redeveloper(s) for approval to insure conformance with the approved preliminary submission.